 Remember that there are people who can help.

-If your company has problems paying VAT or any other head of tax and you would like further advice about a VAT payment plan, please call our friendly team on 01704 628105 or visit our website and start a live chat – www.taxdebtshelpandadvice.com – or email us email@example.com
+If your company has problems paying VAT or any other head of tax and you would like further advice, please call our friendly team on 01704 469536, visit our website and start a live chat www.taxdebtshelpandadvice.com or email email@example.com

 As a team, we specialise solely in tax re-payment plans – A Time to Pay Arrangement – tailored to our clients requirements, for a variety of Self-Employed individuals and businesses the length and breadth of the UK.
 Our flexible approach helps assess personal and / or business tax liabilities in a compliant way, keeping our finger on the pulse of an ever changing industry, where staying on top of legislation and HMRC’s activity is paramount.